MatthewJDavis/matthewjdavis.github.io/_posts/2018-09-03-self-signed-cert-for-local-dev.md

 published: false
 ---

+# Intro

+In this post I will cover creating a self-signed certificate for local development and then create a PEM file from that to apply to HAProxy and a Cer file to import into the Windows certificate store so the PEM file applied to HAProxy is trusted when connecting to the application behind HAProxy over https.

 I have been creating a Jenkins runbook with Ansible to configure a Jenkins server and wanted to make this installation as realistic as possible so that meant using https to connect to Jenkins.
-To achieve this I installed HAProxy loadbalancer on the same linux machine to do the SSL termination.
-I needed a PEM certificate to apply to the loadbalancer but as I didn't want to pay for a certificate for just testing locally and you can't use let's encrypt on localhost, I followed the let's encrypt guide on how to create a self signed certificate.
+To achieve this I installed HAProxy loadbalancer on the same linux machine to take care of the TLS termination.
+I needed a PEM certificate to apply to the loadbalancer but as I didn't want to pay for a certificate for testing locally and you can't use [Let's Encrypt] excellent free certificates that automatically renew themselves on localhost, I followed the [Let's Encrypt guide] on how to create a self signed certificate.

-I have written down the process on creating the certificate and how to extract the PEM from the created certificate and also creating the certificate that can then be imported into the Windows keystore so the self signed certificate is trusted.

-The process can be adapted to create other certificate types instead of the PEM format, see the openssl man page for details.
+The process can be adapted to create other certificate types instead of the PEM format that your application needs with the [OpenSSL] application.

-This shows how to do it using Windows 10 with Windows Subsytem for Linux (WSL) in stalled.
+For this post, I used a Windows 10 Laptop, taking advantage of having [Windows Subsystem (WSL)] for Linux installed, but all openssl commands work on a regular Linux distro with openssl installed.

+## Certificate and private key

-In WSL, create the certificate and private key using open-ssl (this is taken directly from the let's encrypt article)
+In WSL, create the certificate and private key using open-ssl (this is taken directly from the let's encrypt article with a variable thrown in for good measure)

 ```bash
 #variable to hold domain name, replace with desired domain
 domain='jenkins.matthewdavis111.com'